 Taxis from Narita Airport to Tokyo

-Hailing a regular taxi (or Uber) at Narita Airport to central Tokyo is expensive.
-So it only makes sense if you are traveling in a group, or in a real pinch.
+Taking a regular taxi (or Uber) from Narita Airport to central Tokyo is expensive.
+It only makes sense if you are traveling in a group, or in a real pinch.
 Also keep in mind that the above price and duration is for non-toll roads during the day.
-Toll roads will get you where you need to go quicker, to Tokyo Station in 1 hour in this example, but it also cost you more — around ¥29,250.
+Toll roads will get you where you need to go quicker, to Tokyo Station in 1 hour in this example, but it also cost you more — around ¥32,550 total.
 And of course, don’t forget the additional 20% surchage between 10 p.m. and 5 a.m.

 Recommended: Shared pre-booked taxi

 A nice, personal service and direct to your hotel, a shared minibus/taxi service hits the sweet spot between budget and convenience.
-For about ¥7,000 per person, you get frictionless transport from the airport to your accommodation.
-However, keep in mind that luggage space can be a little limited — one 61 cm tall suitcase per person — and large luggage items like snowboards can’t be accommodated.
+For about ¥5,980 per person, you get frictionless transport from the airport to your accommodation.
+Vans can accept large luggage such as big suitcases and snowboards.

 For groups: Private pre-booked taxi